Naive Few-Shot Learning: Uncovering the fluid intelligence of machines: Results

-Does pretraining in one type of test improve (or impair) the performance of another type of test?
-To address this question, we considered 8 different test types for training episodes (four different predictive features, either in the easiest setting of no distractors or in the hardest setting of four distractors) and tested the performance on those 8 different tests, yielding an $8\times8$ performance matrix (Table. \ref{table:cross_domain}).
-The emerging picture is interesting.
-We find that training using easy episodes is typically more effective than training with hard ones within the same predictive feature.
-Interestingly, after training with the easy episodes, networks' performance in the hard tests was comparable to their performance in the easy ones.
-Notably, pretraining on the predictive feature is not always effective.
-While effective when the predictive feature was the size, color, or number, it was detrimental relative to the naive case when the predictive feature was the shape (for which the predictive rule is qualitatively different from that of the other predictive features).
+The challenge of fluid intelligence is identifying regularities in a domain on which the agent has not been trained.
+One possibility to address this problem is to train on a large number of different examples, with the hope that they will generalize to the new domain.
+To test whether our networks can generalize, we tested whether pretraining in one type of test improves (or impairs) the model's performance in another type of test.
+We considered 8 different test types for training episodes (four different predictive features, either in the easiest setting of no distractors or in the hardest setting of four distractors).
+We tested the performance on those 8 different tests, yielding an $8\times8$ performance matrix (Table \ref{table:cross_domain}).
+We found that typically, pretraining within a domain (same predictive feature) improved performance in that domain relative to the naive network.
+The exception was training on Shape, which, surprisingly, was detrimental to performance on Shape tests.
+Interestingly, we noted that within a domain, training using easy episodes was typically more effective than training using hard ones.

-Typically (but not always), pretraining on one predictive feature is detrimental to the performance on tests characterized by a different predictive feature.
-This result highlights the potential advantage of a naive network over a trained one when the alignment between the training and testing domains is not perfect.
+However, training in one domain was typically detrimental to performance in other domains (relative to naive networks).
+This result highlights the potential advantage of ``fluid'' models over trained ones when the test domain is unknown.